Define who can see your ads

 Focus on particular demographics

 You can refine your audience by age and gender with Apple Search Ads Advanced.
 No ads will be shown to customers whose Apple IDs are registered to minors under 13 years of age or whose accounts are registered as Managed Apple IDs.
-The youngest audience age you can target in most of the world, including the U.S., is 18.
-In Canada and Korea, it’s 19, and in Japan, it’s 20.
-If you run a campaign across multiple countries and regions, you’ll see 18 as the youngest targetable age, but ads will only serve to customers who are the appropriate age as defined by their country or region.
-Ads for apps with a 17+ rating will also only be served to appropriately aged customers.
+The youngest audience age you can target in the countries and regions where Apple Search Ads is available, including the U.S. and in Europe, is 18.
+In Canada and South Korea, it’s 19, and in Japan, it’s 20.
+If you run a campaign across multiple countries and regions, you’ll see 18 as the youngest targetable age, but ads will only serve to customers who are the appropriate age as defined by their country or region, as specified above.
+Ads for apps with a 17+ rating will automatically serve to only users age 18 or older (19 or older in Canada and South Korea, 20 or older in Japan) even if you don’t set any age refinements.

-Note that when you apply age and gender refinements, you automatically exclude customers with LAT turned On or Personalized Ads turned Off.
+Note that when you apply age and gender refinements, you automatically exclude customers with Personalized Ads turned Off.